fmorenopino/HeterogeneousHMM/README.md

 # Heterogenous-HMM (HMM with labels)

 This repository contains different implementations of the Hidden Markov Model with just some basic Python dependencies.
-The main contributions of this libraries with respect to other available APIs are:
+The main contributions of these libraries with respect to other available APIs are:

 NOTE: this README file is still under construction.